The first thoughts about Zanzibar are fantastic, white sandy beaches, crystal blue water and, spices.

 Zanzibar is famous for its specific and interesting doors as well.

-Wooden carved doors are everywhere, made in Indian, Arab or Swahili style.
+Wooden carved doors are everywhere, made in Indian, Arab or Swahili styles.
 Every door is telling some special story about its owner’s social status, religion, and profession.

 When you come to Zanzibar, you can’t be sure what to expect from your vacation.